Can Retainers Move Teeth Back?

 The duration for wearing clear retainers varies depending on individual orthodontic needs.
 Initially, you might need to wear them full-time, except while eating and brushing.
 Over time, your orthodontist may advise wearing them only at night.
 It's important to follow your orthodontist's specific recommendations for the best results.

 Clean your clear retainers daily with a soft-bristled toothbrush and non-abrasive cleaner.
 Avoid using hot water, as it can warp the plastic.
-Soaking in a retainer cleaning solution as recommended by your orthodontist can also help keep them fresh and clean.
+As recommended by your orthodontist, soaking in a retainer cleaning solution can also help keep them fresh and clean.

 If your clear retainer doesn't fit correctly, it's essential to contact your orthodontist immediately.
-An ill-fitting retainer may not effectively maintain your teeth alignment, and you may need a replacement or adjustment.
+An ill-fitting retainer may not effectively maintain your teeth's alignment, and you may need a replacement or adjustment.

 Remove your clear retainers while eating, as food can damage or stain them.
 Also, avoid chewing gum or biting on hard objects when wearing them.
 When not in use, store them in their protective case to prevent damage.